 - Open the editor window's Mapping menu, and select Flatten Mapping.

-Follow the direction in the text to click various faces in the editor and confirm what part of the model they correspond to.
-(The parts of the model will be selected as well, each time you click a face in the UVW editor.)
+Follow the directions in the text to click various polygons in the editor and confirm what part of the model they correspond to.
+(The parts of the model will be selected as well, each time you click a polygon in the UVW editor.)
 It is important to do this because you will be moving the faces in the editor, and may lose track of which face is which.

 - Typo: the book says to look for transform buttons in the upper right corner of the editor window.
 They are in the upper left corner, below the menu bar.
 You will use the move, rotate, and scale buttons in these exercises.

-Note the tip on page 189 that it is important when stacking pieces that you stack them without any overlap.
+Note the tip on page 189: it is important when stacking pieces that you stack them without any overlap.
 Only stack pieces that match exactly in this exercise, and make sure they fit exactly.